-Act No 221/2012, amending Act No 29/2000, on postal services and amending certain acts (the Postal Services Act), as amended, and certain other acts, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech version)
+Act No. 221/2012 Coll. amending Act No 29/2000, on Postal Services and on Amendment to Certain Acts (the Postal Services Act), as amended, entered into force on 1 January 2013. (available in the Czech Collection of Laws only in Czech version)

 This amendment to the Postal Services Act brings about more or less radical changes in the postal services market and in the competences of CTU, which continues to be the regulatory body in this area.
 The most important change from the viewpoint of the possible competitive environment is the removal of the existing monopoly in the provision of the postal services of the delivery of mail containing written matter, where the weight of an item of the mail is less than 50 g and its value is less than CZK 18.
 This step has in practice completed the liberalisation of the postal service market in accordance with the requirements of the Third Postal Directive.

 The partial monopoly still relates to the the distribution of money by postal order.
-According to the Section 20 of the Act on postal services only the postal licence holder may provide this service.
+According to the Section 20 of the Postal Services Act only the postal licence holder may provide this service.

 Any interested party can provide the postal services of distribution of postal items without any restriction if they meet statutory conditions (see the Conditions for the Provision of Postal Services).
 If this opportunity is utilized by more entities, users will be able to choose among number of providers.
 The general rule is that the development of competition leads to better quality of the services provided and better conditions for the users of the services.